Skip to main content

 What games support Nvidia Reflex?

-There are over 70 games that are listed to support Nvidia Reflex in some form.
+There’s a long list of games that support Nvidia Reflex in some form.
 Some can only give you latency stats, others offer support for the auto-configured Reflex analyzer, and another bunch support Reflex Low Latency.
-Some standouts include Apex Legends, Battlefield 2042, Valorant, Hogwarts Legacy, and the upcoming Counter-Strike 2 update.
+Some standouts include Apex Legends, Battlefield 2042, Valorant, Hogwarts Legacy, and Counter-Strike 2.

-More games are being added all the time, so keep an eye on the full list on Nvidia’s website for the latest releases.
+More games are being added all the time, so keep an eye on the full list available on Nvidia’s website for the latest releases, including supported peripherals.

 Kunal Khullar